 The liver cells of fish exposed to various PBDEs and PBDE mixtures showed metabolic disturbances related to blood glucose control pathways (Søfteland et al. 2011).
 BDE-47 enhances the development of fat cells in cell culture studies (Kamstra et al. 2014).

 According to a study of cell cultures, some compounds that are related to bisphenol-A (BPA) and used as flame retardants can activate PPARγ (peroxisome proliferator-activated gamma receptor), which play a role in glucose metabolism as well as fat storage Riu et al. 2011).
 For an article on this study, see Warm reception?
 Halogenated BPA flame retardants and PPARγ activation, published by Environmental Health Perspectives (Barrett 2011).
+The flame retardant tetrabromobisphenol A (TBBPA) damages pancreatic beta cells and induces beta cell death (Suh et al. 2017).

 In fact, most types of tested flame retardants (including PBDEs, phthalates, and phenols) have been shown to activate PPARγ -- as does house dust, which is high in flame retardant chemicals (Fang et al. 2014).